celo-org/build-with-celo-hackathon/README.md

  1. Fork this repo
     - Press the Fork button
- 2. Create project branch
+ 2. Create a project branch
- 3. Make your changes within new branch!
+ 3. Make your changes within the new branch!
 	 - Copy the folder named **Project_Name**
 	 - Rename the copied folder with your project name
 	 - Modify project details within your project folder **Readme.md**